-On-Going Actions (Continued) Action Description Lead Partners Explore opportunities to support the preservation of historic and cultural resources Take advantage of the resources and knowledge of the Wilton Heritage Society to maintain and enhance historic and cultural resources.
+On-Going Actions (Continued) Action Description Lead Partners Explore opportunities to support the preservation of historic and cultural resources Take advantage of the resources and knowledge of the Wilton Heritage Society, Historic Preservation Board and Town Historian to maintain and enhance historic and cultural resources.
 Additional opportunities at the local, state and federal level should also be examined.
 Outcomes may include incentives, materials and guidance for historic site and structure owners.
 Participation by owners would be voluntary.
 Town Board Wilton Heritage Society NYS OPRHP Planning Board Planning Dept. Zoning Board Code Enforcement.
 Engineering Dept. Highway Dept. Parks and Recreation Continue to utilize conservation review for site planning Continue to engage a conservation review approach for site planning that would allow the Planning Board to proactively work with developers to identify constrained and buildable portions of a project site.
-Town Board Planning Board Planning Dept. Zoning Board Code Enforcement.
-Engineering Dept. Maintain and protect natural character and scenic resources Continue to maintain natural character in the Town by requiring a minimum of 35 percent quality open space where practical and dependent upon suitable criteria.
-High-quality scenic resources should also be identified and protected by evaluating proposed development relating to views to and from these areas.
-Existing conservation subdivision regulations should be utilized to preserve natural character and natural and scenic resources.
-Examples of these areas are Parkhurst Road and Dimmick Road (Planning Areas 1 and 4, respectively).
-Town Board Planning Board Planning Dept. Zoning Board Code Enforcement.
+Town Board Planning BoardPlanning Dept.Zoning BoardCode Enforcement.Engineering Dept. Maintain and protect natural character and scenic resources criteria.
+High-quality scenic resources should also be identified and protecte by evaluating proposed development relating to views to and from these areas for the second subdivision regulations, should be utilized to preserve Planning Board Planning Dept. Zoning Board Code Enforcement.
 Engineering Dept. Highway Dept. Parks and Recreation Saratoga County